Holiday ornaments on a tree in the Christmas Around the World exhibit.

 “Haid Joule Ja Head Uut Aastat”

-The largest event featuring Estonian national costumes takes place in the Estonian capital Tallinn every five years.
-This is the Song and Dance Festival, where most of the 27,000 participants wear national dress.
-To represent this proud tradition, small dolls in costume decorate the Estonian tree.
-Specific to each region, the garlands are ceremonial belts, a key part of the national costume.
-Small, woven snowflakes and festive handmade mittens represent "hand arts," a longstanding custom for Estonian women.
-The shields are official symbols from each county.
+One of the world’s largest choral events takes place in the Estonian capital of Tallinn every five years.
+First held in 1869, this is the song festival Laulupidu, where most of the 40,000 participants wear national costumes.
+To represent this proud tradition, small dolls in costumes decorate the Estonian tree.
+The garlands are ceremonial belts, traditionally handmade, specific to each region and are a key part of the national costume.
+Small, woven snowflakes and festive handmade mittens represent "hand arts," a long-standing custom for Estonian women.
+The shields are the official symbols of each county.
 Snowflakes and icicles adorn the tree in honor of the cold northern climate.

 Tree decorated by the Aavik-Dawson Family.